International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

 <details>
   <summary><strong>Smart Connected Supplier Network</strong></summary>

-  - Eenable small manufacturing companies to join the digitalization process without the need of hiring IT professionals.
+  - Enable small manufacturing companies to join the digitalization process without the need of hiring IT professionals.
   - A rise of 20% of the overall productivity.
   - The transaction costs of the supply chain are reduced.